akemin-dayo/PHPCraft/README.md

 ## How do I run PHPCraft?

 ### Prerequisites
-* PHP 8.x (recommended, actively used in development) or PHP 7.4 to 7.2
+* PHP 8.x (recommended, actively used in development) or PHP 7.4 (older versions also work, but are not recommended — [see below](#if-youre-using-php-7) for more information)
 	* `brew install php` on macOS (requires [Homebrew](https://brew.sh/) to be installed)
 	* `sudo apt install php` on Debian-based Linux distributions
 	* [PHP for Windows](https://windows.php.net/download)